return42/sphkerneldoc/linux_src_doc/arch/arm/kvm/arm_c.rst

     check that the VMID is still valid

     :param struct kvm \*kvm:
-        The VM's VMID to checkt
+        The VM's VMID to check

 .. _`need_new_vmid_gen.description`: